-When you’re talking about something you know and are passionate about, public speaking and networking isn’t as bad as it sounds.
+When you’re talking about something you know and are passionate about, public speaking and networking aren’t as bad as they sound.
 It’s actually quite exhilarating!

 As an entrepreneur, you need to jump off the computer and get in front of people now and then to really move forward in your business.
 It will only help improve your products or services by talking to the people who want and need what you are offering while gaining that oh-so-important exposure.

 You’ll Also Love These Posts:

 Studies have shown if you like this blog post — you will also love the following articles.

 - A BIG List of Sites Women Entrepreneurs Can Score Media Exposure